dindy/event-parser/README.md

+# Presentation

-NodeJS serve to parse an event's page metadata from various platforms.
+NodeJS server to parse an event's page metadata from various platforms.
 Designed for french dates.

 Supported plateforms :
 * Facebook